 Like any trademark‚ trade dress must be distinctive to achieve trademark protection.
 A trademark is typically distinctive if it is memorable or notable‚ conceptually distinct from the function of the object‚ and serves to identify the source of the product.
 For example‚ the ‘M’ or “Golden Arches” outside of McDonald’s fast food restaurants are likely distinctive as they are memorable‚ have little to do with hamburgers‚ and identify the restaurant as a McDonald’s.

-There are several degrees of distinctiveness in trademark law: generic‚ descriptive‚ suggestive‚ fanciful‚ and arbitrary.
-To satisfy the distinctiveness requirement of trademark protection‚ descriptive marks must have obtained secondary meaning.
-Meanwhile‚ generic marks are never distinctive and are not capable of trademark protection.
+There are several degrees of distinctiveness in trademark law: generic‚ descriptive‚ suggestive‚ arbitray, and fanciful.
+To satisfy the distinctiveness requirement of trademark protection‚ descriptive trademarks must have obtained secondary meaning.
+Meanwhile‚ generic trademarks are never distinctive and are not capable of trademark protection.
 Suggestive‚ fanciful‚ or arbitrary trademarks are considered to be inherently distinctive‚ and do not require secondary meaning.

 The requirements for trade dress are fairly similar.
 In Two Pesos v.
 Taco Cabana (1992)‚ the United States Supreme Court held that trade dress can be inherently distinctive.
 When trade dress is inherently distinctive‚ it does not require secondary meaning to be eligible for trademark protection.
 Trade dress that is not inherently distinctive must acquire secondary meaning through use in commerce that creates an association between the trade dress and the product.
 If such trade dress has acquired secondary meaning‚ it becomes eligible for trade dress protection.